kny5/fabacademy_antonio_anaya/docs/projects/for_replication.md

 ## Description

-MILQ its a device for checking the freshness of a milk sample by measuring electrical conductivity, it uses a disposable espresso cup as sample collector.
+MILQ its a device for checking the freshness of a milk sample by measuring electrical conductivity, it uses a disposable espresso cup as sample collector and plots a graph on its LCD display.

+Characteristics:

+- Based on ATSAMD11C14A ARM 32 bits Microcontroller.
+- 800 Samples on 10 secs.
+- 9V battery